Last Updated on February 23, 2021

 - Increase the order size – Sure, but the minimum order has to be…

-- Remove something else – I can honor that if you pick it up, or install yourself, or…
+- Remove something like fees – I can honor that if you pick it up, or install yourself, or…

-- Change the scope of the order – I can do that price if you also order Y from me
+- Change the scope of the order – I can do that price if you also explore product/service Y from me

 5. Ask what they feel would be an appropriate discount